 - The most precious asset we possess as human beings is our consciousness.
 How it is shaped, how we are oriented on this planet largely determines the outcome of our life’s journey.

-- We are not informed or it is not emphasized that we are programmable beings whose orientation is shaped by programs encoded on our consciousness by prevailing institutions around which we happen to be situated – religions, governments, schools, etc. As such, an orientation is imposed on us, rather than consciously chosen by us.
+- Unfortunately, we are not informed or it is not emphasized that we are programmable beings whose orientation is shaped by programs encoded on our consciousness by prevailing institutions around which we happen to be situated – schools, governments, religions, families, etc. As such, an orientation is imposed on us, rather than consciously chosen by us.

-- We are not encouraged to question the programs advanced by prevailing institutions.
-Instead, we are encouraged to be faithful to the programs and assume that humankind’s highly problematic existence is either unchangeable or caused by the faulty orientation of others, rather than consider the possibility that our own orientation may be faulty.
+- Furthermore, we are not encouraged to question the programs advanced by prevailing institutions.
+Instead, we are encouraged to be faithful to their programs and assume that humankind’s highly problematic existence is either unchangeable or caused by the faulty orientation of others, rather than consider the possibility that the orientation imposed on our consciousness may be faulty.

 Given this condition, not enough of us have been or will become aware of what is possible and what to demand of ourselves and of our institutions.
 Such lack of awareness does not bode well for the future.
-The chances are, like all the other major civilizations that came before us, we will become just another failed one that had taken root and flowered for centuries, but eventually decayed.
-It would not matter how extraordinary our society had been.
+Not only would we fail to fulfill our best possibilities, the chances are, like all the other major civilizations that came before us, we will become just another failed one that had taken root and flowered for centuries, but eventually decayed.

-S U G G E S T E D N E X T: What We Can Do About It
+S U G G E S T E D N E X T: How We Can Transcend Conceptual Imprisonment